RutaCodes/ShortProjects/DevelopingNutrientModel/ReadMe.md

-# Developing Multiple Linear Regrression Model to Predict Nutrient Concentrations
+# Developing Multiple Linear Regression Model to Predict Nutrient Concentrations

 The goal of this project was to analyze how water quality differs across sites in California and Neveda.